Adapted from Bedsider.org

 Cost: Withdrawal is a method that is totally free, but risky.
 While you won’t have to spend anything to use it, you have to do it correctly every single time for it to work.

-Saying "Not right now” is our way of saying “no vaginal sex.”
+Saying "Not right now” is our way of saying “no vaginal or anal sex.”
 It’s a great method as far as effectiveness is concerned—if you use it 100% of the time, you’re guaranteed to not get pregnant.
 And if you’re avoiding sexual activity altogether, you’ll be safe from STIs too.
 But it does involve a whole lot of self-control.

 Effectiveness: "Not right now" is 100% effective if you really don't have sex.